Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 a two-color LED and it can blink green as well as red.
 We will have to find the pins that control the green color of the LED.

-Since the LED is of through-hole type, the contacts are only exposed at the bottom.
+Since the LED is of through-hole type (not SMD), the contacts are only exposed at the bottom.

 We have to remove the screws to get to the other side of the circuit board.